Bira/octopus-carnival/_drafts/wir-dscc-zeburon.md

 A fight against Zeburon will also include a sizable contingent of Black Sands Raiders, as well as his best buddy and top lieutenant Fevik the Defiler.
 Plus any amount of kank mounts you deem necessary.
+It will likely come after the PCs have fought multiple encounters against the raiders, too.

 I'm pretty sure I've seen someone a lot like Zeburon in one of the many Brom illustrations for DS: muscles, leather straps, face-concealing horned helmet.
-However, he appears to be new.
+I haven't read any older DS material to know whether he's someone from the old days, or if he's new and just likes following local fashions.